TrentBrick/PyTorchDiscreteFlows/README.md

 The demo file, MADE, and MLP were modified and taken from: https://github.com/karpathy/pytorch-normalizing-flows

-To my knowledge as of January 30th 2020, this is the only working demo of discrete normalizing flows in existence.
-The code in edward2 (implemented in TF2 and Keras did not work for me and also lacked any tutorials).
+To my knowledge as of March 10th 2020, this is the only working demo of discrete normalizing flows in PyTorch.
+The code in edward2 (implemented in TF2 and Keras lacks any tutorials.
+Since the release of this repo, demo code for reproducing Figure 2 using edward2 has been shared [here](https://github.com/google/edward2/blob/a0f683ffc549add74d82405bc81073b7162cd408/examples/quantized_ring_of_gaussians.py).)

-Clone the repo, satisfy the below package requirements, then run DiscreteFlowDemo.ipynb.
-After, you can run Figure2Replication.ipynb where I fail to replicate the figure.
+To use this package, clone the repo satisfy the below package requirements, then run DiscreteFlowDemo.ipynb.
+If this works, you can run Figure2Replication.ipynb where I fail to replicate the Figure 2 and any other aspects of Discrete Flows.

 Requirements:
 Python 3.0+